Sunday, November 23, 2025

 Todd Houseman, Creator

-Todd Houseman is a nehiyaw, actor, writer and improviser from Edmonton, Treaty 6.
+Todd Houseman is a nehiyaw, actor, writer and improviser from Edmonton, Treaty 6 and a registered band member of Paul Band First Nation.
 He is a graduate of the acting program and a current teacher at the National Theatre School of Canada.
 He is the co-creator of the award winning play Whiteface (with Lady Vanessa Cardona) and the author of Ayannisach which can be found in Moonshot Vol. 1 The Indigenous Comic Book Collection.
 In 2020 Todd was awarded Alberta’s Best Actor at the Alberta film and Television Awards (Rosies).
 Todd is currently working with Toronto’s Outside the March on his new play The Children of the Bear, which has been in development as a large-scale, immersive, indigi-fantasy.
 Recently, Todd was awarded the 2024 RBC Emerging Artist Award at the Governor General Performing Arts awards.
 In his free time, Todd enjoys building masks, making knives, or climbing mountains in Treaty 6.

 Erin Goodpipe, Mentor